viur-framework/logics/README.md

 Logics is a formula language with the aim of flexibly implementing programmable logics such as conditions, calculations or validations, so that developers as well as administrators and experienced users can use such expressions within a framework specified by the system to influence, calculate or otherwise dynamically adapt certain processes of a system.

 The language can be compared to [Excel's formula language](https://github.com/microsoft/power-fx), where expressions can be defined based on variables and calculated dynamically.
-But Logics has a Python-like syntax at this point, but provides its own semantics, so that numbers and strings, for example, can be directly linked, None-values are assumed as 0, and Exceptions are generally not raised.
+But Logics has a Python-like syntax at this point, but provides its own semantics, so that numbers and strings, for example, can be directly linked, None-values are assumed as 0, and Exceptions are generally not raised during execution.

 In addition, Logics provides a sandbox environment, which does not allow potential attackers to break out of the provided environment or slow down the system.
 There are appropriate security mechanisms integrated into the language for this purpose.